Mycotoxin Guides

 Zearalenone

-Zearalenone is the only known mycotoxin with primarily estrogenic effects.
+Zearalenone is the primary mycotoxin with estrogenic effects.
 Produced by Fusarium molds in water-damaged buildings and contaminated grains, its structure mimics the body's natural estrogen closely enough to bind to estrogen receptors and trigger estrogen-like responses.